Gap junction modulation: Nitrosylation

 Nitrosylation, the addition of a Nitric oxide (NO) group, has been demonstrated to have a substantial role in causing post translational modifications of both gap junction proteins and hemichannels.
 Nitrosylation can either be induced on the connexin proteins or proteins that further regulate connexin such as kinases.
 The type of nitrosylation that occurs is S-nitrosylation, the addition of a nitric oxide group to a cysteine thiol of a protein.

 Experiments regarding S-nitrosylation and the lifecycle of gap junctions suggest it has a role in regulating hemichannel trafficking and gap junction formation; addition of NO rapidly increased the level of Cx40 and Cx43 connexin at the plasma membrane as well as the formation of gap junctions in endothelial cells.
-The mechanism behind this phenomena is still unknown but the pro oxidant conditions induced by NO is thought to modulate the properties of the Golgi apparatus which is responsible for modifying and sorting proteins.
+The mechanism behind this phenomenon is still unknown but the pro oxidant conditions induced by NO is thought to modulate the properties of the Golgi apparatus which is responsible for modifying and sorting proteins.